lanl-aea/waves/docs/tutorial_00_scons.rst

       :start-after: marker-3
       :end-before: marker-4

-These checks are not strictly required for an `SCons`_ `WAVES`_ :term:`EABM`; however, they provide valuable build control options for :term:`EABM` developers.
+These checks are not strictly required for an `SCons`_ `WAVES`_ modsim project; however, they provide valuable build control options for developers.
 Most of the `WAVES tutorials`_  compute environment dependencies are `Python`_ packages managed with `Conda`_ as described in the :ref:`sconstruct_environment` section of this tutorial.
 Many :term:`modsim repositories` will also depend on proprietary or commercial software that is not included in a package manager such as `Conda`_.
 Instead, the project configuration can check the construction environment for software installation(s) and provide an environment variable to conditionally skip any tasks that depend on missing software.

 In `WAVES`_ and `WAVES tutorials`_, this approach is primarily used to allow developers to perform development work on local computers without cluttering their test builds with tasks that cannot succeed on their local computer.